Jean de Monluc: French diplomat

 In ca. 1542 Monluc was sent on a mission to Venice.
 His assignment was to explain to the Venetians why it had been a good idea for Francis I to ally himself with the Ottoman Turks.
 It was a thankless task, and a hopeless mission, but one which used Monluc's great gifts of oratory in the service of the King.

 Monluc distinguished himself in several embassies.
 In 1545, Jean de Monluc went on an embassy for Francis I of France to the Ottoman Empire in Constantinople, where he joined ambassador Gabriel de Luetz d'Aramon.

-In 1549 Jean went to Ireland to investigate reports that Con O'Neill, O'Doherty, Manus O'Donnell and his son Calvagh might join with France against English rule.
+In 1549 Montluc went to Ireland to investigate reports that Con O'Neill, O'Doherty, Manus O'Donnell and his son Calvagh might join with France against English rule.
 France would offer military support and obtain Papal funding.
 He then went to Scotland and met Mary of Guise at Stirling Castle in January 1550.
 His colleague Raymond de Beccarie de Pavie, sieur de Fourqueveaux was not impressed by the Irish chiefs.

 Bishop

-Jean was appointed bishop of Valence-and-Die by King Henry II of France in 1553, and confirmed by Pope Julius III on 30 March 1554.
+Montluc was appointed bishop of Valence-and-Die by King Henry II of France in 1553, and confirmed by Pope Julius III on 30 March 1554.
 He did not visit his diocese, however, until 1558.
 He was sympathetic to the Protestants, attacked the cult of images, and made prayers in French, thereby earning him the opprobrium of Rome.
 He advocated a reunion of Protestantism and Catholicism through the establishment of a common council.
 The Dean of the Cathedral of Valence collected the evidence and lodged charges of heresy against Monluc in Rome.
 Sentence was pronounced against him on 14 October 1560.
 In the same year, on 25 May, a great slaughter of Protestants took place in Valence.